singhmankrit/polymer-monte-carlo/journal.md

 These improvements turned out to be quite significant together, while it may still be possible to improve the calculations of gyration further I didn't see value in the extra effort for now since everything is already quite performant.

+@rjuyal

+I fine tuned the threshold and added seed; both can be set in config (!18).
+I also reviewed merge requests.

+Regarding this week's goals, we have already finished implementing PERM and have included the errors in the plots.

 ## Reminder final deadline